morse-simulator/morse/doc/morse/user/faq.rst

     a specific Blender executable

     * Your environment is not yet correctly setup to run MORSE!
-    Please fix it with above informations.
+    Please fix it with above information.
     You can also run 'morse check' for more details.

   **Solution**: Configure the environment variable ``MORSE_BLENDER`` on your